-Disney World is a fun vacation destination for people of all ages.
-But, some parents worry that there will be nothing for their toddlers to do.
-They are scared that their little ones won’t be big enough to ride any of the rides.
-And they stress about how they will keep their munchkins entertained while older family members enjoy themselves.
-Sound familiar?
-Well, don’t worry!
-There are tons of things for toddlers to do in the most magical place on Earth.
-Here is a complete list of the must-do’s in all the parks and resorts for Disney World with toddlers!
+Disney World is fun for all ages.
+But, some parents worry there will be nothing for toddlers to do.
+What if your little ones aren’t be big enough to ride any of the rides?
+How will you keep your munchkins entertained while older family members enjoy themselves?
+Good news!
+There are tons of things for toddlers to do in the most magical place on Earth!
+Here is your ultimate list of things to do at Disney World with toddlers!

 Inside the Parks

-Since most of your time at Disney World is spent in the parks, it makes sense to start our list of the must-do’s at Disney World with toddlers inside the parks.
+Since most of your time at Disney World is spent in the parks, it makes sense to start our list of things to do at Disney World with toddlers inside the parks.

 - Dumbo (a classic right-of-passage ride)